 - It is rare but may be slightly less rare in Southeast Asian communities.

 The affected stem cell clone passes the gene to all its descendants (red cells, white cells and platelets) producing a haematological mosaic.
 The proportion of erythrocytes derived from this stem cell determines the severity of the disease.

 PNH can present anywhere from early childhood to very late in life.
 In childhood and adolescence the features are more orientated towards the aplastic anaemia.

 Presentation is usually along the lines of one of the three aspects of the disease:

 - Haemolytic anaemia.
 This is the most common form of presentation.
 There is haemoglobinuria that is often mistaken for haematuria.
 The urine is dark brown in colour, especially the first of the morning.

 - Deficient haematopoiesis.
-This will produce symptoms of anaemia-like shortness of breath on exertion.
+This will produce symptoms of anaemia-like shortness of breath on exertion and fatigue.
 Neutropenia and thrombocytopenia may allow infection and purpura.

-Other symptoms include oesophageal spasms that occur in the morning and resolve in the day.
+Other symptoms are related to smooth muscle dysfunction and include oesophageal spasms that occur in the morning and resolve in the day.
 Males often have erectile dysfunction.